slist/cbapi-qt-demo/README.md

 ## License

-Use of this software is governed by the license found in LICENSE.md.
+Use of this software is governed by the MIT license.